 This category is for sailing boats that don't fit within the original dinghy sailing classes but are nonetheless good examples of maritime woodwork.
-That is, boats such as all timber Cat Boats, New England Sharpies, clinkers and sailing canoes.
-The Ian Oughtred and North American classic designs with lug or gaff rigs have become very popular with home builders over the last two or three decades.
-Some of these are not unlike the boats recorded in early photographs in Inverloch around the 1900s.
+That is, boats such as all timber cat boats, sharpies, clinkers and sailing canoes.
+The lan Oughtred and North American classic designs with lug or gaff rigs have become very popular with home builders over the last two or three decades.
+Some of these are not unlike the boats recorded in early photographs in Inverloch around the 1900's.